 Move the patient to the edge of the bed.

-Attach the brakes to the wheelchair.
+Secure the brakes on the gurney.

 Move the patient, tuck the sheet under the mattress and straighten it.